UnbloktTechnology/nexeraid-examples/defi_example/README.md

-# DeFi Example App
+# DEFi Example App

-This is an example DeFi app that requires signer interaction with a Web3 modal and has a swapping example process.
+This is an example DeFi app that requires signer interaction with a Web3 modal, and has an example swapping process.

 ## Requirements